user4815162342/felix-librum/tools/tasks.md

 - add: will take a file containing a JSON or MARC record, or the properties for the new item at the command line.
 If nothing is provided, will prompt user for each name.
 Do it a little bit more smartly in a TTY, let the user navigate quickly between fields with arrows and tabs.
+Should also automatically update the call letters.
 - update: will take a key and changed information, same input as add.
 Should prompt for changes in the same way if nothing specified.
 - delete: will take a key and delete it from the data files, including